TimWannet/Vocoder_Website/_pages/index.md

 Follow my journey!
 Blog posts and videos will document every step of development.

 ### Want to be among the first to get your hands on it?
-Sign up now to show your interest and stay updated! 🚀
+Sign up now to show your interest and stay updated!✨✨
 {: .notice--success}

 <form